 There is no age limitation for a spouse or a domestic partner.

-- The Classified Employee Family Opportunity Program may only be used for undergraduate state-supported courses at the University of Nevada, Reno.
+- The Classified Employee Family Opportunity Program may be used for undergraduate and graduate state-supported courses at the University of Nevada, Reno.

 - There is no limitation to the number of credits that will be covered for each item (Fall, Spring, Summer I, II, and III).